Skip to main content

 The Rise of Peptide Therapies a New Frontier in Compounding

-The field of is constantly evolving, and one of the most exciting areas of development is peptide therapy.
+The field of personalized medicine is constantly evolving, and one of the most exciting areas of development is peptide therapy.
 Peptides are short chains of amino acids that act as signaling molecules in the body, influencing a wide range of physiological functions.
 Many of these peptides are not available as FDA-approved drugs and must be prepared by compounding pharmacies.

 Growth hormone-releasing peptides are a prominent example.
 As we age, the production of human growth hormone (HGH) declines, contributing to changes in body composition, energy levels, and sleep quality.
 Instead of directly replacing HGH, which can disrupt the body’s natural feedback loops, peptide therapies stimulate the pituitary gland to produce and release its own HGH in a more physiological, pulsatile manner.
 Popular peptides in this category include: